-Most of the population is centered around the Greater Houston Area, as well as communities near the coast.
-Incorporated major cities are listed in Table 1-1.
+Most of the population is centered around the Greater Houston Area (Houston, The Woodlands, Sugar Land, Baytown, Conroe), as well as communities near the coast.
+Incorporated major cities in the San Jacinto region are listed in Table 1-1.
+The population in these cities approximates 3.36 million residents.